trangdata/tpot-fss-ms/manuscript.md

 For the expression data, in 100 replications, TPOT-DS selects DGM-5 (291 genes) 64 times to be the subset most predictive of the diagnosis status (Fig. {@fig:realDS}), with the highest average holdout accuracy of 0.636 across 64 pipelines.
 In the previous study with a modular network approach, we showed that DGM-5 has statistically significant associations with depression severity measured by the Montgomery-Åsberg Depression Scale (MADRS).
 Although there is no direct link between the top genes of the module (Fig. {@fig:featImp}a) and MDD in the literature, many of these genes interact with other MDD-related genes.
-For example, NR2C2 and TCF7L1 interact with FKBP5 gene whose association with MDD has been strongly suggested [@KXwvC8hd;@sxkRCGzQ;@rqdZ0HWl].
+For example, NR2C2 interacts with FKBP5 gene whose association with MDD has been strongly suggested [@KXwvC8hd;@sxkRCGzQ;@rqdZ0HWl].
-Many of DGM-5's top genes were also shown to have statistically significant association with diagnosis phenotypes from a univariate analysis after multiple hypothesis testing correction [@p7dAO241].
+Many of DGM-5's top genes, including FAM13A, NR2C2,PP7080 and OXR1, were previously shown to have significant association with the diagnosis phenotype using a Relief-based feature selection method [@rO22KppO].
 Further, with 82% overlap of DGM-5's genes in a separate dataset from the RNA-Seq study by Mostafavi et al. [@g454CrrS], this gene collection's enrichment score was also shown to be significantly associated with the diagnosis status in this independent dataset.

 ![Permutation importance scores of the top twenty expression features in the optimal pipeline that selects DGM-5 and one that selects DGM-13.
 Comprehensive importance scores of the all expression features computed by permutation from the optimal pipelines are provided in Table S2.](images/importanceFeatures.svg){#fig:featImp width="100%"}

 After DGM-5, DGM-13 (134 genes) was selected by TPOT-DS 30 times (Fig. {@fig:realDS}), with an average holdout accuracy of 0.563 across 30 pipelines.
 The previous network approach did not find statistically significant association between this module's enrichment score and the MADRS.
-Similar to DGM-5, in the literature, there is no direct link between MDD and the top genes in the module (Fig. {@fig:featImp}b).
+While many of the top genes (Fig. {@fig:featImp}b) do not have direct disease association, several have been linked to depression-like behavior in animal studies such as PPP1R16A [@XKNZFJkN] and CASKIN1 [@hU27Whmi].
-Gene set enrichment analysis reported DGM-13's involvement in axon guidance and developmental biology pathways with Reactome-FDR *q*-value $<$ 0.05 [@p7dAO241].
+The RGL4 gene, a Ral guanine nucleotide dissociation stimulator, was found to have a rare protein disruptive variant in at least one suicide patient among 60 other mutations [@cuk31K3D].

 ### Computational expense
 For a dataset of the size simulated in our study (*m* = 200 samples and *p* = 5000 attributes), standard TPOT has a 18.5-hour runtime on a low performance computing machine with an Intel Xeon E5-2690 2.60GHz CPU, 28 cores and 256GB of RAM, whereas TPOT-DS has a 65-minute runtime, approximately 17 times faster.